shadow-robot/modular_benchmarking_documentation/docs/user_guide/5_3_simulation_mode.md

 # Interacting with the simulated environment
 Most of the time, simulation is being used to either experiments some methods without involving the physical robot or to gather data.
 For both scenarios, you may want to interact with the environment by adding or deleting one or more objects.
-For this purpose we provide a simple interface to spawn and remove objects in Gazebo that will be automatically update the collision scene.
+For this purpose we provide a simple interface to spawn and remove objects in Gazebo that will be automatically updated the collision scene.

 ## Prerequisite
 The framework can only spawn objects that are described in a [sdf file](http://gazebosim.org/tutorials?tut=build_model).
-We strongly advise to store all the objects that you are supposed to spawn in the [description package](./description_package.md).
+We strongly advise to store all the objects that you are supposed to spawn in the [description package](./2_1_description_package.md).

 ## Using the api package
 The easiest way to spawn or delete objects is to use the provided [launch file](???) and set the following arguments: